On unipotent algebraic G-groups and 1-cohomology: Main results

 \subsection{Unipotent algebraic $G$-groups}

+Let $G$ be a connected algebraic group.
 Here we prove that any connected unipotent algebraic $G$-group $Q$ admits a (sectioned) central filtration by $G$-modules.
-This allows us to use results like \ref{corGtoB}.
+This allows us to use results like Corollary \ref{corGtoB}.
 First we need four technical lemmas.

 \begin{lemma} Let $G$ be an algebraic group defined over $k$ and let $M$ be a closed $G$-stable subgroup of a finite dimensional simple $G$-module $V$.
 Then $M=V$ or $M$ is finite.\end{lemma}\begin{proof} Since $V$ is a $G$-module, there is a $G$-equivarient isomorphism between $V$ and $T_0(V)$, its tangent space at the identity.
 Under this map, $M$ is sent to a $G$-subspace $T_0(M)$ of $T_0(V)\cong V$, which is either $0$ or $V$ since $V$ is simple.
-If $T_0(M)=V$ then $M=V$ by dimensions; or if $T_0(M)=0$, then $M$ is $0$-dimensional, so finite.\end{proof} Recall that a vector group $V$ is an algebraic group isomorphic to a direct product of $n$ copies of $\G_a$, the additive group of the field.
+If $T_0(M)=V$ then $M=V$ by dimensions; or if $T_0(M)=0$, then $M$ is $0$-dimensional, so finite.\end{proof}

+Recall that a vector group $V$ is an algebraic group isomorphic to a direct product of $n$ copies of $\G_a$, the additive group of the field.

 \begin{lemma} Let $U$ be a connected unipotent algebraic group over a field $k$ of characteristic $p>0$, $V$ a vector group over $k$ and let $\pi:U\to V$ be an isogeny.
 Then $U$ is a vector group, hence isomorphic to $V$. \end{lemma} \begin{proof}If $u\in U$, $\pi(u^p)=p\pi(u)=0$, so the map $u\mapsto u^p$ is a continuous map from $U$ to the kernel of $\pi$.
 Such a map must be constant as $U$ is connected, thus identically $0$.
 Hence $u^p=0$.
 By \cite[Proposition 11]{Ser88}, $U$ is thus a vector group; dimensions imply that $U\cong V$. \end{proof}